the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 Now we can access the input DOM element.
 In our case it wouldn't help much since there's no lifecycle method in a functional stateless component to trigger the focus.
+So we are not going to make use of the input variable here.
 In the future, though, you may encounter cases where it makes sense to use a functional stateless component with the `ref` attribute.

 ### Exercises